lana-z/reading-notes/README.md

 ### References & Sources
 MDN Web Docs, Web3Schools, ChatGPT and more

-I have trained a GPT to assist me and use it while preparing every Class Reading Notes.
+I have trained ChatGPT to assist me and use it while preparing the Reading Notes for each class.

 ## Table of Contents